flogy/gatsby-mdx-tts/README.md

 ### Embed speech output in your MDX

 After configuring the plugin you can now add the `<SpeechOutput></SpeechOutput>` component to your MDX files.
-The surrounded content will then be playable.
+It will then generate the speech marks and audio files for the content surrounded by this component, the next time you start your project.
 You can add multiple speech output blocks to your content, but make sure the `id` is always set to an **unique value over all occurrences**.
 Also, it is important that there is an empty line between the `SpeechOutput` tags and the content to get it working.

 ```markdown
 import SpeechOutput from "gatsby-mdx-tts/SpeechOutput"